 The salary, teaching experience, and leisure activities that you can enjoy in Italy will largely depend on which part of Italy you find a job.

-Milan is a large city that offers a lot of opportunities for work.
+Milan is a large city that offers a lot of work opportunities.
 This makes it a great option and you will encounter many ESL teachers here.
 You can also find plenty of opportunities to enjoy the famous Italian food as well as leisure activities here.
 However, it is not the cheapest place to stay.
 Housing can be very pricey in Milan in comparison to other Italian cities.

 Florence is an attractive destination rich in history and culture.
 It will be easy to find an English teaching position here as it is a popular tourist destination.
 This means there are a lot of Italian students who benefit from learning English!
 If you are interested in architecture, the Palazzo Vecchio and the Duomo Cathedral can be found here.

-There are two main way to find jobs teaching English in Italy.
+There are two main ways to find jobs teaching English in Italy.
 The first one is to explore TEFL jobs online.

 The second option is to apply to language schools directly.
 However, some schools will require you to have secured your visa before offering you a position.